NCAR/python-tutorial/pages/part1_1.rst

    Again this is a similar method of opening the datafile, but we now use with open.
 The with statement is a context manager that provides clean-up and assures that the file is automatically closed after you've read it.

-   The indendation of the line data = datafile.read() is very important.
+   The indendation of the line `data = datafile.read()` is very important.
 Python is sensitive to white space and will not work if you mix spaces and tabs (Python does not know your tab width).
 It is best practice to use spaces as opposed to tabs (tab width is not consistent between editors).

    Combined these two lines mean: with the datafile opened, I'd like to read it.

-   And execute with python mysci.py.
+   And execute with `python mysci.py`.

 21. What did we just see?
 What is the data object?
 What type is data?
 How do we find out?